|

 Once all the coats of paint on the glass and the frame were completely dry, I used vinyl letters I purchased at The Dollar Store to spell out Office.

-But you can spell out anything that inspires you or even skip this step altogether.
+But you can spell out anything that inspires you or even skip this step altogether if you like.

 You can usually find frames like this for less than $10 which makes them very budget friendly to decorate with and to make projects with too.